h2017/storeAssistant/readme.md

+Steps to run this app:
-I set up an anaconda3 environment first, then installed flask: pip install flask
+- Set up an anaconda3 environment: https://conda.io/docs/user-guide/tasks/manage-environments.html
+- Pip install flask

-to run the program, I
+To run the program:
 - activate the anaconda env
 - go into the project directory
 - python storeAssistant.py